Pavement Repairs Prompt Nightly Ramp Closures in Rutherford County

-The Tennessee Department of Transportation (TDOT) is conducting lane and ramp closures for paving on Interstate 24 in Rutherford County.
+The Tennessee Department of Transportation (TDOT) will assist in lane closures on State Route 266 (Sam Ridley Parkway/Jefferson Pike) in Rutherford County.

-Beginning Thursday, May 29, through Wednesday, June 4, TDOT will close the following nightly from 8 p.m. until 5 a.m.:
+Beginning Thursday, June 5, officials will intermittently close the following portions of State Route 266 for the Great Tennessee Air Show in Smyrna:

 All work is weather-dependent.
 As always, drivers are reminded to allow additional time, slow down, and move over when traveling through a work zone.
 The Move Over Law was passed in 2006.
 The penalty for violating the law in Tennessee carries the possibility of up to 30 days in jail and a maximum fine of up to $500.